csci104/site/labs/lab9/index.md

 3. The average pig litter consists of 7 piglets.
 In how many ways can a mother pig of 7 piglets have exactly 2 girls?
 4. How many anagrams can we make from the word "BOOKKEEPERS"?
 (Fun trivia fact: bookkeeper(s) is the only word in the English language with three consecutive repeated letters!)
 How does this change if we require S to always follow R?
 5. We have 5 breakout rooms and 30 students in lab.
 How many ways can we distribute 30 students into the 5 breakout rooms?

+- [ ] Share your answers with a CP/TA to get checked off. **You need to get checked off during a lab sesson on or before March 19th.**